-Equity of access to services is a core concept guiding palliative care policy.
-Such goals are reflected globally, with the recent Korea Declaration on hospice and palliative care stating that access to hospice and palliative care should be a human right, and that hospice and palliative care must be provided according to the principles of equity, irrespective of race, gender, sexual preference, ethnicity, faith, social status, national origin and the ability to pay for services.
+Equity of access to services is core concept guiding palliative care policy.
+Such goals are reflected globally, with the recent Korea declaration on hospice and palliative care stating that access to hospice and palliative care should be a human right, and that hospice and palliative care must be provided according to the principles of equity, irrespective of race, gender, sexual preference, ethnicity, faith, social status, national origin and the ability to pay for services.

-Equity in health care can be defined in different ways, but issues of access to health care are common to most definitions.3-5 An equitable service can be defined as one that offers equality of access to health care to individuals in equal need, where the service or treatment available to individuals should depend only on their need for treatment and not on factors that are irrelevant to that need.
-Such definitions of equity of access to health care must be differentiated from the related, but separate issue of inequalities in health.
-In addition, while equality of access requires that all individuals in need have the same opportunity to use the health services, equality of utilization requires that they actually use the service.
-Most studies in this field are studies of utilization, rather than access.
+Equity in health care can be defined in different ways, but issues of access to healthcare are common to most definitions3-5.
+An equitable service can be defined as one that offers equality of access to healthcare to individuals in equal need, where the service or treatment available to individuals should depend only on their need for treatment and not on factors that are irrelevant to that need.
+Such definitions of equity of access to healthcare must be differentiated from the related, but separate issue of inequalities in health.
+In addition, whist equality of access requires that all individuals in need have the same opportunity to use the health services, equality of utilisation requires that they actually use the service.
+Most studies in this field are studies of utilisation, rather than access.

-Despite the centrality of equity in policy, it is a decade since a review of research highlighted that patients access or utilize community palliative care services in variable ways that seem inequitable.
-Many patient-related characteristics were associated with the likelihood of being referred to or using palliative home care services.
-Issues such as not having a carer at home, being older, being male, being socially disadvantaged, and having particular illnesses, such as a hematological malignancy, all decreased the likelihood of use of such services.
-Some of these patient characteristics may relate to clinical variables and support requirements, and may justify differential treatment.
-However, other variables suggested that the opportunity to access or utilize home care was unevenly distributed.
+Despite the centrality of equity in policy, it is a decade since a review of research highlighted that patients access or utilise community palliative care services in variable ways that seem inequitable.
+Many patient related characteristics were associated with the likelihood of being referred to or using palliative home care services.
+Issues such as not having a carer at home, being older, being male, being socially disadvantaged, and having particular illnesses such as a haematological malignancy all decreased the likelihood of use of such services.
+Some of these patient characteristics may relate to clinical variables and support requirements and may justify differential treatment.
+However, other variables suggested that the opportunity to access or utilise home care was unevenly distributed.

 It is timely to review research in this field again to determine whether community palliative care services now meet policy objectives, such that variability reflects different needs and demands, not inequity in access.
 There are indications that variability of access and use may still exist.
-A recent review of the literature concerning whether age affected access to specialist palliative care services for cancer patients found that older patients still appear disadvantaged.8 In addition, a review of the problems and issues of accessing specialist palliative care indicated that age, ethnicity and diagnosis may still be issues.
-9 However, both reviews do not comprehensively review the literature regarding all possible patient characteristics that may affect access, across both general and specialist palliative home care services, and for patients with any diagnosis.
-It is, therefore, appropriate to review the literature to examine whether patients access community palliative care services equitably to determine what progress has been made since 1997, and what the current priorities for policy, practice and research in this field should be.
+A recent review of the literature concerning whether age affected access to specialist palliative care services for cancer patients found that older patients still appear disadvantaged.
+In addition a review of the problems and issues of accessing specialist palliative care indicated that age, ethnicity and diagnosis may still be issues.
+However, both reviews do not comprehensively review the literature regarding all possible patient characteristics which may affect access, across both general and specialist palliative home care services, and for patients with any diagnosis.
+It is therefore appropriate to review literature to examine whether patients access community palliative care services equitably to determine what progress has been made since 1997, and what the current priorities for policy, practice and research in this field should be.

-Review Methods
+Review methods